develhopper/code4life/README.md

 # Code4life

-This is my personal CMS im currently using for my own website
+This is my personal CMS im currently using it on my own website

-and you can use it if you like :)
+and also you can use it if you like :)